MARLEY-MC/marley/docs/dev_docs.rst

 Having checked out the source code in the manner described above, you may now make changes, build, and test in the usual way.
-Frequent Git commits will make your contributions easier to merge into the official ``master`` branch.
+Frequent Git commits will make your contributions easier to merge into the official ``main`` branch.
 Some useful advice on best practices for making commits is available `here
 <https://blog.hartleybrody.com/git-small-teams/>`__.